I wonder at the cultural contempt for apology, for admission, for acknowledgement of systemic horror and the role each of us plays in it.

 ~Giuseppe di Lampedusa — The Leopard

-Such behavior roosts within national culture.
-Maintaining centuries old wounds by packing salt in beneath a leering smile behind a hat, a hand, or in a shadow.
-Lately the leer is laid outright in the light light of day.
-Blind world scouring pride in impish ignorance and the false pragmatism of unchallenged life.
+Such behavior roosts within a culture.
+It maintains centuries old wounds by packing in the salt under a leering smile behind a hat, a hand, or in a shadow.
+Lately the leer is laid outright in the light of day.
+Blind, world scouring pride in impish ignorance and the false pragmatism of unchallenged life.

-Change must come from within and hope remains that it will deliver, though such will require those gifted with sight to communicate their visions effectively across vast waves as the isles of reason sink further into the sea.
+Change must come from within and hope remains that it will deliver, though such will require those gifted with sight to communicate vision effectively across vast waves as the isles of reason sink further into the sea.

 …there can be no absolution.

 So that was cheerful.
 You’re welcome?
 Aaaand I’m sorry.